 What would need to be true: In both cases, a judge would need to rule in the trial over what, exactly, emoluments are.

 The president’s defense: Spokespeople and lawyers consistently maintain Trump is not violating either emoluments clause, by maintaining that the clauses are limited in scope or not applicable to the president’s business earnings, and that the domestic clause in particular refers solely to salary, not profits or other rewards.

-Where it stands now: In July, a federal judge agreed to let the Maryland and D.C. case move forward.
+Where it stands now: In July, a federal judge agreed to let the Maryland and D.C. case move forward and ruled further on Nov.
+2 to proceed with discovery.
 In September, a different federal judge advanced the Democrats lawsuit.
 Both cases, if they reach trial, will almost certainly be appealed and ultimately reach the Supreme Court.
 Two emoluments cases centering on the same topic were dismissed for lack of standing in December 2017.

 Self-Dealing and Mismanagement of the Trump Foundation